Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Related Work

-A recent study on benchmarks for code LLMs and agents \cite{wang2025software} highlights an imbalance in their distribution across the SDLC.
+\cite{wang2025software} examined benchmarks for code LLMs and agents, revealing an imbalance in their distribution across the SDLC.
 Around 60\% of existing benchmarks focus on the software implementation phase, whereas requirements engineering and software design phases are underrepresented.

+Complementary to these efforts, \cite{ferino2025novice} conducted a systematic literature review of 80 studies to investigate LLM adoption among novice developers.
+Their findings indicated that LLMs are being used across SDLC phases (except for software management), with most of the addressed tasks belonging to software development and little attention on software design.
+In their study, they organized the activities according to the SDLC, but grouped some of them together (i.e., requirements engineering and software design, software development and software quality assurance, software maintenance).

+\cite{niu2022deep} provided a survey of PTM for code.
+They categorized 20 CodePTMs across 18 SE tasks and four dimensions: architecture, modality, training tasks, and programming languages.
+Their taxonomy emphasized the distinction between understanding and generation tasks, highlighting the expanding role of LLMs in automating software implementation activities.